 - Accepted Documents: A valid passport, a valid UN Refugee Convention Travel Document, or a valid Collective Passport issued by an EU/EEA country.

 5. On the Plane

 - Beverages and snacks aren’t complimentary on Ryanair flights but are available for purchase.
-Drinks run around 3€/£3 and snacks like chips start at 2€/£2.
+Drinks run around 3€/£3 and snacks such as crisps start at 2€/£2.

 - The Ryanair Magazine is complimentary and free to take with you on all flights.

 Have a tip for flying with Ryanair or other low cost airlines?
 Comment below and share the knowledge.